AnasAito/SkillNER/README.md

 skill_extractor = SkillExtractor(nlp, SKILL_DB, PhraseMatcher, stop_words)

 # extract skills from job_description
-job_description = "We need an expert in esport management.
-Fluency in both english and french is mandatory!"
+job_description = """
+You are a Python Developer with a solid experience in Web development and  esx and have a thoughtful expatriation and manage project .
+You're passionate and powerful.
+You are recognized for your ability to evolve within a team and around common projects and you easily adapt in a new environment. javascript and node and french and english
+"""

 annotations = skill_extractor.annotate(job_description)
 # # output: